typehero/typehero/challenges/literal-types/prompt.md

 > Why are type literals even necessary?
 Lots of languages don't have anything like this and they seem to get along just fine with primitive types like `string` and `number` and `boolean`.

-It's a great question, but to answer it we need one more concept: _type unions_.

-Take a look at the [type unions](todo-needs-link) challenge.

-> The TLDR; is: once you can start _descriminating_ inputs based on one particular literal instance of a type versus another, TypeScript suddenly becomes capable of doing some pretty amazing static analysis on your code that you could never do if all you had were primitive types.
+The TLDR; is: once you pair type unions with literals, you can start _descriminating_ inputs based on one particular literal instance of a type versus another, TypeScript suddenly becomes capable of doing some pretty amazing static analysis on your code that you could never do if all you had were primitive types.
+If that's unpalatable to you, there's always COBOL.
+Try that out instead maybe?

 ## Solving this Challenge